Marmo/debitum/README.md

 * Items: Shows only lent items, ordered by date (descending).
 There is no extra way to mark an item as returned, so returned item's transacctions should simply be deleted.

-The only options currently available in Settings are backup and restore of the database (contains all transactions and persons)
+From the Settings Screen you can backup and restore the database (contains all transactions and persons).

 ## Sreenshots
 TODO